 By appointment only

-We have appointments available online and by telephone, we also have face-to-face appointments available at our various office locations across Northern Ireland - our head office is in Antrim town.
+We have appointments available online and by telephone, we also have face-to-face appointments available at our various office locations across Northern Ireland.